Code-Institute-Submissions/roy-finch-data-centric-webpage_SepResub/README.md

     "rr_tag_comment": [] Finally this is the array which holds the numeric value of which comments have been blue tagged and is made into an RR tag on comments within a page.
 The value of the comments index position is placed within this array to priorities it above all other comments.
     I have changed the structure of this site several times over but have settled with a simplified version of what I wanted originally.
 I prefer to program to present my idea and then begin to make the code more simple and effective.
 Simple but effective code can make a job easier and take up less time and space.

+I would like to continue to use these data formats the these .json files to perform these tasks on my site.
+I feel as though all the tasks I have set on this site are completed with the use of these data files.

 <h2>During Development</h2>
 Whilst creating this website there was many changes which I had done to this site to make it truer to the idea that I had.
 I wanted to change the way on which comments where presented.
 The comments can now be hidden or shown using the summary and details tag.
 This was in an effort to condense pages and comments and also allow for people to find comments with titles that may be more suitable and prevents people from seeing random peices of content which could effect the user experience.